So, you are curious to see some conversational landing page examples?

-Rocky Mountain College conversational landing page example is quite interesting as well.
+Rocky Mountain College’s conversational landing page example is quite interesting as well.

-They used this interactive marketing approach to reconnect with their alumni.
+They used this conversational marketing approach to reconnect with their alumni.
 The bot reminds them of their time as students and draws their attention to the importance of funding in education.

 In a personal and non-pressuring way, the college offers alumni an opportunity to help by donating to their scholarship fund.

 Visualist is a new visual bookmark organization app with an AI-driven search function that hopes to win over an audience of creatives.
 To build hype and generate early access requests, the company bet on conversational marketing to maximize their conversion.

 It’s a fun way to get people interacting with your brand right rather than just have them click a button or fill out a form.

 Static landing pages can be great, but making a great one costs both lots of effort and money… conversational pages, on the other hand, have a straightforward structure and an interactive nature that can drive your landing page conversions through the roof!